Quick Start

 One-Line Installation #

-Install quad-ops system-wide with root privileges:
+Install quad-ops system-wide with root privileges (works on both Linux and macOS):

 curl -fsSL https://raw.githubusercontent.com/trly/quad-ops/main/install.sh | bash